The best beaches near London

 If you prefer quieter, unspoilt spots set in dramatic surroundings, pack your swimmers and fossil hunting tools and make your way to the wild rocky beach at Birling Gap in East Sussex.

-With its towering white chalk cliffs and deserted pebbly beach laden with prehistoric treasures, Birling Gap is the place to go for rock pooling and fossil hunting.
+With its towering white chalk cliffs and deserted pebble beach laden with prehistoric treasures, Birling Gap is the place to go for rock pooling and fossil hunting.
 Access it via steep steps beneath a faded hotel – all adding to the adventurous vibes of this beach escape near London.

 Where is it and how can I get there?
 Approximately two hours from London.
 Take the train from London Victoria to Eastbourne, then hop on a local bus to complete the journey.